mjnrock/fuzzyknights-boardgame/Manual/Chapter 0/Getting Started.md

 ## Battle
 When attacking, a Player has the option to split his or her `Army` into (up to) **four (4) squads**, comprised of whatever combination of `Units` the Player desires, so long as there is at least **one (1)** in each squad.

 A Player is not required to split into squads, it just simply allows for the Player to "play the odds" differently when rolling dice.
+In all battle, ties favor the *defending* `Army`.

 > *Example*
 > **Breaking into Two (2) Squads**